 Regardless of their size, these obstacles can seem too large to pass at times.
 Or they can be small and easy, to the point where you don’t even recognise them as obstacles anymore.
-Like my year 8 art teacher told me, ‘everything is easy once you know how to do it.’.
+Like my year 8 art teacher told me, ‘Everything is easy once you know how to do it.’.
 Except for maybe passing a kidney stone, but that’s neither here nor there.
 You will face obstacles regardless, and if you’re not, then you’re not challenging yourself enough!

 Below are a few things to consider when you’re feeling down about the circumstances you are facing lately:

 So much of our attention is spent on things outside of our control.
 Through the eyes of a stoic, this is wasted energy.
 If you can’t do anything to change something, does it make sense to worry about it?
 Not really, no. It will take a while to embody this way of thinking, as it will feel unnatural.
 But when you do it is sure to make a huge difference.
-With less energy wasted, you can focus on tackling the obstacles you can control.
+With less energy wasted, you can focus on dealing with obstacles you can control.

 You have power over your mind – not outside events.
 Realize this, and you will find strength.Marcus Aurelius

 Only through pain and challenging circumstances can we really grow as individuals.
 And when that challenge does come along, embrace it!
 How fortunate you are to be given an opportunity to grow faster than you would have otherwise.
 If you are facing a challenge, it’s the universe telling you “Hey!
-There’s work to be done on in this area of you.
+There’s work to be done in this area for you.
 Here’s an opportunity (in the form of an obstacle) to help you improve it.”